atheiman/terraform-aws-codebuild-cicd/README.md

 ## Roadmap

-1. Only build pull requests once approved by a different user or commented on (similar to Jenkins comment to build feature)
 1. Readme updated to show detailed instructions for managing this infrastructure via codecommit / codebuild
-1. Repositories mapped to CodeBuild IAM service roles
-   - Example: repos `a` and `b` use service role `admin` but all other repos use the default service role
-   - Implement with complex pattern matching.
-Dedicated eventbridge rules for each declared repo using `StartBuild` parameter `serviceRoleOverride`.
-Default rules will need to exclude those repos.
-   - Need to declare default permissions in managed policy and output policy arn for other roles to attach.
-1. Repository name pattern matching to limit which repositories builds are executed for
-   - List and/or pattern of repo names to build / not build?
-Probably easier to just do a list of what to build and what not to build?
 1. Restrict elevated permissions to `main` / `master` builds?
 1. Build for codecommit repos in other regions
    - README explanation of cross region event routing https://aws.amazon.com/blogs/compute/introducing-cross-region-event-routing-with-amazon-eventbridge/
 1. Support additional tools installed in codebuild image / custom codebuild images?
 1. Pull request comment Lambda function to check for `buildspec.yml` in branch - if build errors because `buildspec.yml` not found, comment on pull request that the repo should add a `buildspec.yml` to use CI/CD.
-1. Create and apply a pull request approval template that requires pull request Lambda function to approve a pull request?
-Would only want to apply to a specified list of repositories.